CONNIELIUGH/league_of_legends_analysis/README.md

 We tuned the parameters of our Random Forest Classifier using GridSearchCV.
 The two parameters we focused on were max_depth and n_estimators.
 We tested various combinations of values for max_depth, ranging from 3 to 200 in steps of 10, and for n_estimators, ranging from 10 to 200 in steps of 10.
 The best hyperparameters we found were a max_depth of 173 and n_estimators of 190.
 With these parameters, the accuracy score on the test data increased to 77.3%, showing a 4% improvement compared to our baseline model.
 We believe this is a significant accomplishment, especially considering the randomness involved in player position choices, which could be influenced by personal preference and chance.

-<iframe src="assets/10-80-enrollment.html" width=800 height=600 frameBorder=0></iframe>

 ---

 ## Fairness Analysis

 For our Fairness Analysis, we are going to assess parity of our predictive final model developed above is fair among different groups.
 Our question is: "does our model achieve accuracy parity predicting positions when kills are less than or equal to 10 and when kills are greater than 10?".
 To answer this question, we performed a permutation test and examined the difference in accuracy between the two groups.

 Group A represents players with kills less than or equal to 10 and Group B represents players with kills greater than 10.
-Our evaluation metric is accuracy score and we will use the significance level of 5%.
+Our evaluation metric is accuracy score, and we will use the significance level of 5%.

 Null Hypothesis: Our model is fair.
 Its accuracy for Group A and Group B are roughly the same, and any differences are due to random chance.